Linuswidmer/Linuswidmer/README.md

 ## 🚀 Next up...

 - ☀️ **[Transcendence](https://github.com/Linuswidmer/42_transcendence)**
   - The final project of the 42 curriculum!
-  - Developing a full stack web application with Javascript and Django.
-  - Remotely play against others the classic Pong game
+Host a web applicatio that lets you remotely play against others the classic Pong game
+  - Developing the backend using Python/Django and leveraging its functionalities with channels, RabbitMQ and Celery

 - ☕ **[Todo List Application](https://github.com/Linuswidmer/java_todo_app)**
   - Teaching myself how to JAVA!